 Creating a Budget Tops the List of Things to Do When Moving

 The first step to finding the right company should definitely be creating a moving budget.
 Having your finances laid up in front of you means a lot.
 That way, you’ll know how much you can afford to spend on your relocation, and, based on that, decide how to divide the expenses.
+Include how much do movers cost, as well as some amount for tipping movers into your calculation.

 Insurance and Storage Are Must-Haves